 “Abdominal plastic surgery or abdominoplasty is often the only solution to remove excess sagging skin, which produces visible and very good results,” explains MUDr.
-Martin Skála, plastic surgeon at OB CARE.
+Martin Skála, plastic surgeon at the OB CARE.
 It was necessary to stretch loose skin on some parts of the body.
 The skin was no longer elastic enough and was unable to contract after such radical weight loss.

-Abdominoplasty is not intended to remove fat like liposuction, nor to lose weight, but to remove excess skin and contour a nicer silhouette.
+Abdominoplasty is not intended to vacuum fat like liposuction, nor to lose weight, but to remove excess skin and contour a nicer silhouette.
 This is a major procedure where the physician - plastic surgeon removes excess skin in the upper and lower abdomen.

 “Abdominal plastic surgery is an extensive procedure.
 We amend the skin in the entire abdomen up to the rib arches, which means a large wound that must be healed by the body.
 Contrary to popular opinion, abdominoplasty is not a very painful procedure.
 Only if we suture the diasthasis of abdominal muscles, the first week after the procedure can be a bit unpleasant,” says MUDr.
-Martin Skála from OB Care in Prague.
+Martin Skála from the OB Care in Prague.

 Recovery usually takes 5-8 weeks.
 Miniabdominoplasty, on the other hand, is a simpler procedure where only the skin under the navel is removed.
 The postoperative period is shorter, approximately 4 weeks.